 I entered the doors and was immediately greeted by the warm, suave smile of Araaz, the hotel concierge, who had bright eyes and long, dark eyelashes.
 I looked around for the reception desk (you know, the high hotel reception desks that separate guests from employees?).
 Araaz showed me to a low-seated concierge-like desk, more intimate, boutique and ironically, more intimidating to me.
 It meant I’d have to be …personable.

 Alright, lets backpedal.
 While I’m all smiles and rubber band friendliness at guesthouses and hostels, whenever I get to a hotel, I automatically snap into an impersonal don’t-speak-to-me mode.
 It’s a bad hotel habit, collected from corporate hotel stays, where everyone treats you with a robotic friendliness.

 I was now in Turkey.
 The Turks are known for their hospitality.

-A Snazzy Flashpacker’s Hotel with personal touches of Turkish hospitality
+A modern flashpacker hotel with of Turkish hospitality

 18 Shades of a Perfect at Sirkeci Mansion, Istanbul